dfinke/dfinke.github.io/_drafts/2017-02-25-PowerShell-Azure-SQL-and-Dynamic-Data-Masking.md

 Dynamic Data Masking is viable solution for sensitive data.
 Coupled with PowerShell, you can quickly experiment with masking data in a variety of ways.
 Plus, with Powershell you can use `Get-AzureRmSqlDatabaseDataMaskingRule` and `Remove-AzureRmSqlDatabaseDataMaskingRule` to quickly figure out what masks are applied, and then remove them.

 ## Bonus Points
 This approach *signinficantly* faster then removing data, making our process much more agile.
 Rather than running this task off hours once a day we now provide on demand delivery and it can be run multiples times in a day.

+Plus, we've seen no performance impact to the applications using the data with this approach.
+Now we can limit sensitve data using SQL logins and permissions.